anuparashar0507/mansa-web/README.md

 ## Features

+- **Event Organization:**

-- Event Organization: Manage past, upcoming, and ongoing events Easy registration and event management
+  - Manage past, upcoming, and ongoing events
+  - Easy registration and event management
-  Starred influencer section on event pages
+  - Starred influencers section on event pages

-  Career Support:
+- **Career Support:**

   - Authenticated job board for alumni
-  Job postings with detailed descriptions and contact information Search functionality to filter jobs
+  - Job postings with detailed descriptions and contact information
-  Networking:
+  - Search functionality to filter jobs

+- **Networking:**
-- Searchable directory of all registered alumni Advanced filtering based on location, JNV, district, state, and country Easy access to alumni profiles and connection options
+  - Searchable directory of all registered alumni
+  - Advanced filtering based on location, JNV, district, state, and country
+  - Easy access to alumni profiles and connection options

 # Contribution Guide

-## We welcome contributions to this project!
+### We welcome contributions to this project!
 Please follow these guidelines:

-- Fork the repository: Fork the repository to your own GitHub account.
+1. Fork the repository: Fork the repository to your own GitHub account.
-- Create a branch for your changes: Create a new branch for your changes, e.g., feature/new-feature.
+2. Create a branch for your changes: Create a new branch for your changes, e.g., `feature/new-feature`.
-- Make your changes: Make your changes to the code and add appropriate tests.
+3. Make your changes: Make your changes to the code and add appropriate tests.
-- Commit your changes: Commit your changes with meaningful messages.
+4. Commit your changes: Commit your changes with meaningful messages.
-- Push your changes: Push your changes to your forked repository.
+5. Push your changes: Push your changes to your forked repository.
-- Create a pull request: Create a pull request to merge your changes into the main branch.
+6. Create a pull request: Create a pull request to merge your changes into the main branch.

 # Create T3 App